ImperialCollegeLondon/acoustics-db/deployment_notes.md

 As part of this process, you should be asked to provide an admin password.
 This gives access to the web2py admin pages _and_ to the admin pages of web applications running under Web2Py.
 Note this down carefully and do not share it!

-You should now have a live Web2Py application.
-If you direct a web browser to the Public IP address of your server instance you should see the default welcome application.
-Your server provider may need additional steps to make the IP address accessible.
-In AWS, for example, you will need to adjust the security groups of your server instance to allow inbound traffic on HTTP (port 80) and HTTPS (port 443).

 ### Python packages

 The web application require a few Python packages that are not in the standard library that should have been installed.
 The following code will install them: